Floydlang/floyd/docs/README.md

 ##### COMPOSABILITY
 Normally, Floyd Speak functions don't have side effects or write to files etc -- they are only doing logic (aka Pure functions).
 This makes them composable!

-But when a function needs to call the OS or have other types of side effects they are called "unpure" functions.
-An unpure function can't just decide to access the OS - it needs to have one or several Toolboxes provided as argument(s) so it can get to those features.
+But when a function needs to call the OS or have other types of side effects they are called "impure" functions.
+An impure function can't just decide to access the OS - it needs to have one or several Toolboxes provided as argument(s) so it can get to those features.
 This makes those side effects explicit and part of the static signature of the function.
-You can't accidentally call an unpure function because you won't have the correct toolbox.
+You can't accidentally call an impure function because you won't have the correct toolbox.

 Floyd is not a functional language.
-You write statements, change local variables etc. But those changes cannot escape the function -- the are hidden inside the function.
+You write statements, change local variables and so on.
+But those changes cannot escape the function -- the are hidden inside the function.
 All to make the functions composable.

 #### NON-GOALS